Millions still feeling hopeless as lockdown eases: new briefing from the Mental Health Foundation.

 The research identified that, as the pandemic has continued, there has been a divergence of experience, with key vulnerable groups worst affected.

 One of the groups most seriously affected by feelings of hopelessness is young adults.
-Almost one-third (32 per cent) of 18-to-24 year-olds surveyed said they had felt hopeless as a result of the pandemic, during the first half of June.
+Almost one-third (32%) of 18-to-24 year-olds surveyed said they had felt hopeless due to the pandemic during the first half of June.

 Another group that is significantly affected is unemployed people.
 More than a quarter of unemployed people surveyed said they had felt hopeless during the first half of June.

-At the same time, almost one-third (31 per cent) of people with pre-existing mental health conditions surveyed said they had felt hopeless over the same period.
+At the same time, almost one-third (31%) of people with pre-existing mental health conditions surveyed said they had felt hopeless over the same period.

-“What our research shows is that even as lockdown is easing, millions are still struggling,” said Dr Antonis Kousoulis, Director at the Mental Health Foundation.
+“Our research shows that even as lockdown is easing, millions are still struggling,” said Dr Antonis Kousoulis, Director at the Mental Health Foundation.

-“That is why we need to urgently see a whole-government mental health response and recovery plan.
+“That is why we urgently need to see a whole-government mental health response and recovery plan.
 We’re not all in this together.
-It’s clear that the pandemic remains a much more devastating experience for certain groups - who number millions of people.”
+Clearly, the pandemic remains a much more devastating experience for certain groups - who number millions of people.”

 The research also found indications of better news.
-Levels of anxiety and worry about the pandemic have fallen across the population, from 62 per cent of UK adults surveyed at the beginning of lockdown to 49 per cent of those responding to the most recent survey.
+Levels of anxiety and worry about the pandemic have fallen across the population, from 62% of UK adults surveyed at the beginning of lockdown to 49% of those responding to the most recent survey.